-- Solution Element ID and Product ID assigned to the product.
+- Solution Element ID or CI name and Product ID assigned to the product.
 You receive these IDs from Avaya when you register the product with Avaya. - IP address and host name of the product.

 - 1. On the main menu of the SAL Gateway user interface, click Devices > View/Search. - 2.
-On the Managed Element page, click Add New. - 3.
-On the Managed Element Configuration page, in the Solution Element ID field, type the Solution Element ID of the device that you want to add as a managed element.
+On the Managed Element page, click Add New.

+3. On the Managed Element Configuration page, in the Solution Element ID or CI Name field, type the Solution Element ID of the device that you want to add as a managed element.
+If you want to add a new third party device, type the CI name.

-The format to enter the ID is (NNN)NNN-NNNN, where N is a digit from 0 to 9.
+The format to enter the SEID is (NNN)NNN-NNNN, where N is a digit from 0 to 9.